Rio Fanning: Writing

 Under the pen name of Michael Robartes, Fanning wrote for a number of TV shows.
 These included 6 episodes of Emmerdale Farm in 1985 and 2 episodes of The District Nurse in 1987 (after he left his acting role in the show).
 During two stints, he wrote a total of 65 episodes of EastEnders, firstly between April 1985 and October 1989 and then from April 1992 to January 1995, as well as being storyline editor for 16 episodes between November 1990 and January 1991.

 Using his real name, Fanning contributed episodes to Ballykissangel, The Legend of William Tell, The Adventures of Swiss Family Robinson, Peak Practice and Relic Hunter.

+Film

+Fanning appeared in the 1961 film The Primitives as John Turner.

 Death

 Late in life, Fanning was diagnosed with Alzheimer's disease, succumbing to the illness in 2018.
-On 2 October 2021, his wife Karen Ford (an actress) took part in a Memory Walk around Willen Lake in Milton Keynes in his honour, cutting the blue ribbon at the starting line, raising over £1200 for the cause.
+On 2 October 2021, his wife, the actress Karen Ford, took part in a Memory Walk around Willen Lake in Milton Keynes in his honour, cutting the blue ribbon at the starting line and raising over £1200 for the cause.